V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 	1 or 0 or 0 -> 1

 Q20.
 What are conditional statements in Python?
-> Conditional statements extecute the block of code contained inside it only if the specified condition is satisfied.
+> Conditional statements execute the block of code contained inside it only if the specified condition is satisfied.
 They are used to control the flow of code.

 Q21.
 What is use of 'if', 'elif' and 'else' keywords?
 > if: Used to check the first condition.